SpineEventEngine/jdbc-storage/README.md

 ### Type mapping

-Data types differs for various SQL databases.
+Data types differ for various SQL databases.
 There is `TypeMapping` to deal with it.
 The mapping defines correspondence of `Type` to a name for a particular database.
 `Type` is an abstraction for a data type in a database.

 The type mapping is selected automatically basing on the JDBC connection string.
-If there is no predefined mapping for the database, MySQL mapping will be used as a default.
+If there is no standard mapping for the database, MySQL mapping will be used as the default.

 If the automatically selected mapping doesn't match your requirements, a custom mapping can be specified during creation of `JdbcStorageFactory`.